-Walking through a miscarriage has opened my eyes to a very real battle I didn’t even know existed.
-At the end of this article, you are welcome to watch a youtube video of my husband and I share our raw thoughts 4 days post our miscarriage.
+Walking through miscarriages has opened my eyes to a very real battle I didn’t even know existed.
+At the end of this article, you are welcome to watch a youtube video of my husband and I share our raw thoughts 4 days post our first miscarriage.

 Many Christian women feel unallowed to grieve the loss of their unborn babies.